Miha Kelemina (1985)

 Lara Plavčak (1987)

 Graduated in art history and cultural studies.
 In 2011 she finished the World of Art, School for Curatorial Practices and Critical Writing, which operates as part of the Center for Contemporary Arts SCCA–Ljubljana.
 Between 2013 and 2014 she co-curated the Series of Young Artists at Kino Šiška, in 2016 she curated the Solo Exhibition Series at Kino Šiška.
 She curated exhibitions at Plevnik-Kronkowska Gallery in Celje (2010/11), at Kibela, MMC Kibla in Maribor (2014) and at Savin’s Art Salon in Žalec (2014).
 Her articles were published in Kinotečnik, Dialogi, Art Words Magazine, Pogledi, Tribuna, AirBeletrina and Fotografija magazine.
 Between 2015 and 2016 she worked with KRAKEN, society for promotion of short film and short film festival in Ljubljana FeKK.
 She is active within the project-exhibition space and commercial gallery DobraVaga as the founder and head of ZINE VITRINE programme of zine exhibitions, workshops, library and archive.
-Since 2016 she also collaborates with World of Art and SCCA–Ljubljana.
+In the period of 2016–2018 she was a coordinator of the the World of Art School (SCCA-Ljubljana), since February 2018 she works as visual, audiovisual and intermedia arts programme manager and DobraVaga gallery manager at Kino Šiška-Centre for Urban Culture.

 PR and FR Advisor: